CrowdSwap/docs/developers/widget.md

 ## Here is how you can do it in just a few steps:

-### Access Widget Resources

-First, access the necessary resources for the widget, including the JavaScript and CSS files.
-These resources are hosted on our server, ensuring you always have the latest version.

 ### Include Resources

 In your HTML file's <body> section, place the widget's HTML tag.
 Customize the configurations like fromTokenAddress, fromChainId, toTokenAddress, toChainId, and theme to match your requirements.
 Finally, include the widget's JavaScript file at the end of the <body> section.
 This file will load the widget's assets and make it interactive on your webpage.